leahevy/template-python-project/README.md

 ## Template

-A Python template project for a basic and reusable Python project layout with a setup.py file.
+A Python project template with a setup.py file.

 ## Configure